High-Yield Savings Account Comparison

 Executive Summary

 Openbank offers a High-Yield Savings Account with a competitive APY of 4.00%, making it the winner in this comparison.
-This account requires a minimum deposit of $500 but has no monthly maintenance fees and allows for online access only.
-BMO Alto's Savings Account, while also appealing, provides a lower APY of 3.15% with no minimum deposit or balance requirements.
-Both accounts do not require direct deposit, but Openbank's higher yield makes it a more attractive option for savers looking to maximize their returns.
+This account requires a minimum deposit of $500 and has no maintenance fees, providing solid returns even on smaller deposits.
+In contrast, BMO Alto's Savings Account offers a lower APY of 3.15% with no minimum deposit or balance requirements, making it a simpler option for those who prefer not to meet a deposit threshold.
+Both accounts are online-only and FDIC insured, ensuring safety for your funds.

 The analysis is based on current Banksparency database records